Singletrack in Slovenia

 Join us for an unforgettable trail riding tour in Slovenia!
 You will evolve as a rider while having the chance to learn something new – river kayaking in one of Europe’s most beautiful waters!

-Our guide picks us up and drives us to one of the magnificent trails in the area, we get some shuttle assistance on the way up but will be riding both up and down, After lunch we gear up for the next activity, a beginners course in white water kayaking.
+Our guide picks us up and drives us to one of the magnificent trails in the area.
+We get some shuttle assistance on the way up but will be riding both up and down.
+After lunch we gear up for the next activity, a beginners course in white water kayaking.

 Like day three, bike riding before lunch and kayaking after.
 In the evening, we enjoy dinner in one of the restaurants in the village.

 Rest day or own activities!
 Riding and kayaking puts strain on the body, make sure to rest up with a day off.
-Take a hike, a calm ride, have a coffee in the village or do one of the many activities Bovec has to offer.
+Take a hike, a calm ride, have a coffee in the village or try one of the many activities Bovec has to offer.
 There is canyoning, climbing, cave exploration and zip-line for the adventurous and lots of outdoor museums for the history buff.